cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 excerpt: >
   Since ancient times, it has been known that machines excel at math while humans are pretty good at detecting cats in pictures.
-But with the advent of deep learning, things have started to make less sense...
+But with the advent of deep learning, the boundaries have started to blur...
 (Updated 10 AUG 2017)
 categories: machine-learning
 permalink: learning-math/
 tags: [machine-learning, recurrent-neural-networks, keras]
 disqus: true
 ---

-**Updated 10 AUG 2017:** I added a new section at the end in which I explore the mistakes made by the model.

 Since ancient times, it has been known that machines excel at math while humans are pretty good at detecting cats in pictures.
-But with the advent of deep learning, things have started to make less sense...
+But with the advent of deep learning, the boundaries have started to blur...

-Today we want to teach the machines to do math...
-Again!
-But instead of feeding them with optimized, known representations of numbers and calling hard-coded operations on them, we will feed in strings representing math formulas along with strings representing their results, character by character, and have the machine figure out how to interpret them and arrive at the results on its own.
+Today we want to teach the machines to do math - again!
+But instead of feeding them with optimized, known representations of numbers and calling hard-wired operations on them, we will feed in strings representing math formulas along with strings representing their results, character by character, and have the machine figure out how to interpret them and arrive at the results on its own.

 The resulting model is much more human: Not all results are exact, but they are close.
 It's more of an approximation than an exact calculation.
-As a 100% human, I surely can relate to almost-correct math, if anything.
+As a 100% human myself, I surely can relate to almost-correct math, if anything.

 Today's post will be much more practical than usual, so if you want to build this at home, get your long-neglected Pythons out of their cages!
 You can find